 Subdomains vs. Subdirectories: What’s the Difference?

-What are they?
+What's a subdomain?
+What's a subdirectory?
 What’s the difference between the two?
-How and when should you use a subdomain or a subdirectory?
+How and when should you use these?
 We’ll define these two terms, discuss the pros and cons of each, and help you decide which system works best for your business.

 Subdomain vs. Subdirectory